๐Ÿ”‹Electromagnetism II

 Surface Sources at Interfaces

-When fields are discontinuous, something physical must cause it.
-Surface charge density and surface current density are the sources that "live" at interfaces and create the jumps in field components.
+When fields are discontinuous, something physical causes it.
+Surface charge density and surface current density are the sources that live at interfaces and create the jumps.

 Surface Charge Density

-• Appears at conductor surfaces where external fields terminate, and at dielectric interfaces with different polarizations
+• Appears at conductor surfaces where external fields terminate, and at dielectric interfaces where different polarizations create a mismatch in normal D

 • Determines field behavior in capacitors, at electrode surfaces, and in layered dielectric structures